narblaitiin/6sens_rtos_lora/README.md

 Please check the frequency/channel configuration prior to use and ensure you are transmitting on a permitted band for your country.

+## Board used
-**Board used** : Original MDBT50Q board, powered by battery/solar panel. (see 6sens_prj_nrf52 repository/hardware part, for more information.)
+Original MDBT50Q board, powered by battery/solar panel. (see 6sens_prj_nrf52 repository/hardware part, for more information.)

 ## Building and Running
 The following commands clean build folder, build and flash the sample: